metzlr/portals/README.md

 ## How to use

-Everything needed for using portals is located in the `src` directory.
+All the code necessary for using portals in a scene is located in the `src` directory.

-A scene using portals must be rendered with `PortalRender` (which under the hood is a WebGLRenderer).
+A scene using portals must be rendered with `PortalRender` (which under the hood uses a WebGLRenderer).

 Portals are defined with the `Portal` class, whose constructor requires a mesh that will be used as the portal surface.
 The geometry of the mesh must be a plane.
 The mesh material can be anything since `Portal` replaces it with a different one regardless.
 To connect one portal to another, set the `destination` property to another portal.